mwpastore/sinja/README.md

 * To-one and to-many relationships
 * Side-loaded relationships on resource creation
 * Conflict (constraint violation) handling
-* Plus all of JSONAPI::Serializers' features!
+* Plus all the features of JSONAPI::Serializers!

 Its main competitors in the Ruby space are [ActiveModelSerializers][12] (AMS) with the JsonApi adapter and [JSONAPI::Resources][8] (JR), both of which are